gavinmcfarland/plugma-deprecated/README.md

-# Poncho
+# Plugma

-Poncho is a small framework for creating Figma Plugins.
+Plugma is a small framework for creating Figma Plugins.
 It provides some syntastic sugar for making it easier to develop and maintain plugins.

 ## Creating a plugin